zacyzacy/zacyoungdale-website/content/_index.md

 ___2015 - 2016___

-Worked on 'In The Grey' for the entire duration of the project.
+Worked on "In The Grey" for the entire duration of the project.

-- Gameplay Programmer
+- C# Gameplay Programmer
-- Tool Programmer
+- C# Tools Programmer
-- Animation Programmer
+- C# Animation Programmer
 - AI Designer
-- UI Designer/Programmer
+- UI Designer